-- 1. Demonstrate and analyze the fundamental knowledge with respect to the various domains of Electrical Engineering. - 2.
-Investigate and apply modern tools to develop innovativeness in different applications of Electrical Engineering domain. - 3.
-Integrate new emerging trends and concepts in Electrical Engineering profession for sustainable development. - 4.
-Develop professionals having managerial and administrative Qualities for Electrical Engineering related industries. - 5.
-Promote lifelong learning, to prepare for the next challenges in the field of Electrical Engineering.
+- 1. Graduates will demonstrate and analyze the fundamental knowledge with respect to the various domains of Electrical Engineering. - 2.
+Graduates will investigate and apply modern tools to develop innovativeness in different applications of Electrical Engineering domain. - 3.
+Graduates will integrate new emerging trends and concepts in Electrical Engineering profession for sustainable development. - 4.
+Graduates will develop professional, managerial and administrative qualities for Electrical Engineering related industries. - 5.
+Graduates will promote lifelong learning in preparing for the next challenges in the field of Electrical Engineering.

-The Process for Defining Program Educational Objectives (PEO's) of the Department:
+2.5 Process for Defining Program Educational Objectives (PEO's) of the Department

-The following steps are followed to establish PEO's of Program:
+Following steps are to be followed to establish the PEO's of Program:

-- Step 1.The Vision & Mission of the Institute, Department Vision & Mission and Program Outcomes (PO's) is taken as the reference for initiating the process of framing of PEO's of the Program. - Step 2: The Department hosts a series of interaction meetings with the stakeholders involved in the process which includes, faculty, students, employers, alumni and parents in order to get the required inputs such as technical and generic skills required to sustain in the local as well as global market and Industry Advances in Technology and R & D. A draft copy of the PEO is drafted. - Step 3: The draft framed is checked to be consistent with the Institute Vision and Mission, Department Vision & Mission and Program Outcomes and is put in front of the Department Quality Assurance Cell (DQAC) for the necessary feedbacks and approvals to present in the Internal Quality Assurance Cell (IQAC). - Step 4:IQAC of the institute peruses the PEO's received from the DQAC of the Department and checks the consistency with the Institute Vision and Mission, Department Vision & Mission and Program Outcomes and if required gives a revision of the statement to the respective Department. - Step 5: The approved statements are then presented in the Department Advisory Committee (DAC) for further consent and approvals.
+- Step 1.The Vision & Mission of the Institute, Department Vision & Mission and Program Outcomes (PO's) is taken as the reference for initiating the process of framing of PEO's of the Program. - Step 2: The Department holds a series of interaction meetings with the stakeholders involved in the process, which include faculty, students, employers, alumni, and parents, in order to obtain the necessary inputs such as technical and generic skills required to sustain in the local as well as global market, as well as Industry Advances in Technology and R & D. A draft copy of the PEO is drafted. - Step 3: The draft framed is checked for consistency with the Institute Vision and Mission, Department Vision & Mission and Program Outcomes and is put up to the Department Quality Assurance Cell (DQAC) for the necessary feedbacks and approvals to present in the Internal Quality Assurance Cell (IQAC). - Step 4: IQAC of the institute peruses the PEO's received from the DQAC of the Department and checks the consistency with the Institute Vision and Mission, Department Vision & Mission and Program Outcomes and if required gives a revision of the statement to the respective Department. - Step 5: The approved statements are then presented in the Department Advisory Committee (DAC) for further consent and approvals.
 DAC gives the consent to IQAC for further actions required for the final approval. - Step 6: IQAC presents the final copy of the statement to the Governing Body (GB) for the final approval and release of the Statement. - Step 7: The process may be repeated in case the GB rejects the statement presented by the IQAC or else in Step 6, GB gives the necessary approvals for the further dissemination of the statements to the stakeholders.

-The process for defining department vision and mission are illustrated in the flow chart Figure 3.1
+The process for defining department vision and mission are illustrated in the flow chart Figure 2.2